Code-Screen/candidates/docs/beginTest.md

 # Begin Test

-To kick things off, you will receive an email similar to to the following:
+To kick things off, you will receive an email similar to the following:

 <br>